KSP-KOS/KOS/doc/source/structures/vessels/resource.rst

         * - :attr:`AMOUNT`
           - scalar
           - Amount of this resource left
+        * - :attr:`DENSITY`
+          - scalar
+          - Density of this resource
         * - :attr:`CAPACITY`
           - scalar
           - Maximum amount of this resource